turnerdaniel/Text-Editor/README.md

 1. Open the terminal of your choice.
 2. Navigate to the directory containing `editor.hs`
-3. Launch the interactive compiler by entering:
+3. Launch the interactive compiler and interpret the script by entering:
    ```bash
    ghci editor
    ```